 What vaccinations are needed for Tanzania?

 A yellow fever vaccination certificate is only required for travellers one year of age and older coming from – or who are in airport transit for more than 12 hours within – a country with risk of yellow fever transmission.

 In addition to standard vaccinations such as MMR and TDP, the CDC and WHO recommend vaccinations for Tanzania, such as Hepatitis A, hepatitis B, and typhoid.
 Yellow fever and rabies vaccinations are also recommended depending on the traveller’s activities.
 As of January 2023 there are no more COVID-19 restrictions in Tanzania, and vaccinations or PCR-tests are no longer necessary before traveling.

 As with all international travel, we always advise you to consult your physician for professional health advice before travelling to Tanzania.

 Tanzania is GMT + 3.
 To put that into terms we all understand, check out the time difference from Tanzania to LA, New York, London and more below.

 London: -3 hours

 Sydney: + 8 hours

-The Tanzanian Shilling is the official currency of Tanzania.
-You can use the Tanzanian Shilling for smaller expenses like shopping at local markets, restaurants and super markets.
-The US dollar is in all places used too, especially at tourist areas where they prefer dollars over local currency.
-1 US Dollar is about 2250,- Tanzanian Shilling.
+The Tanzanian shilling is the official currency of Tanzania.
+You can use the Tanzanian shilling for smaller expenses like shopping at local markets, restaurants and supermarkets.
+The US dollar is used in many places, too, especially in tourist areas where many locals prefer to receive US dollars over local currency.